Pocket watch: Decline in popularity

-Pocket watches are uncommon in the present day, having been superseded by wristwatches and smartphones.
+Pocket watches are uncommon in the present day, having first been superseded by wristwatches and later by smartphones.
 Until early in the 20th century, though, the pocket watch remained predominant for men, with the wristwatch considered feminine and unmanly.
 In men's fashions, pocket watches began to be superseded by wristwatches around the time of World War I, when officers in the field began to appreciate that a watch worn on the wrist was more easily accessed than one kept in a pocket.
 A watch of transitional design, combining features of pocket watches and modern wristwatches, was called a "trench watch" or "wristlet".
 The more accurate pocket watches continued to be widely used in railroading even as their popularity declined elsewhere.

-The widespread use of pocket watches in a professional environment finally came to an end in approximately 1943.
-The Royal Navy of the British military distributed to their sailors Waltham pocket watches, which were nine-jewel movements, with black dials, and numbers coated with radium for visibility in the dark, in anticipation of the eventual D-Day invasion.
+Quartz pocket watches are available in the present day, retaining the form and function of the original pocket watches while using a quartz crystal as opposed to the traditional fully-mechanical movement.

-For a few years in the late 1970s and 1980s three-piece suits for men returned to fashion, and this led to small resurgence in pocket watches, as some men actually used the vest pocket for its original purpose.
+For a few years in the late 1970s and early 1980s three-piece suits for men returned to fashion, and this led to small resurgence in pocket watches, as some men actually used the vest pocket for its original purpose.
 Since then, some watch companies continue to make pocket watches.
 As vests have long since fallen out of fashion (in the US) as part of formal business wear, the only available location for carrying a watch is in a trouser pocket.
 The more recent advent of mobile phones and other gadgets that are worn on the waist has diminished the appeal of carrying an additional item in the same location, especially as such pocketable gadgets usually have timekeeping functionality themselves.

-In some countries, a gift of a gold-cased pocket watch is traditionally awarded to an employee upon their retirement.
+In the US, a gift of a gold-cased pocket watch is traditionally awarded to an employee upon their retirement.

-The pocketwatch has regained popularity with the steampunk subcultural movement embracing the arts and fashions of the Victorian era, during which pocketwatches were nearly ubiquitous.
+The pocket watch has regained popularity with the steampunk subcultural movement embracing the arts and fashions of the Victorian era, during which pocket watches were nearly ubiquitous.

+In animated films and video games, especially within the fantasy genre, devices resembling pocket watches commonly represent objects with the ability to alter time, such as by time travel.